coralblocks/CoralQueue/README.md

 <img src="images/OffHeapQueue.png" alt="OffHeapQueue" width="50%" height="50%" />

-There is also the case for inter-process communication (IPC) through a shared memory mapped file so that two threads running on the same physical machine but on different JVMs can exchange messages.
-This is much faster than the other communication option which would be network access through loopback.
+There is also the case for inter-process communication (IPC) by using a shared memory mapped file to hold our queue so that two threads running on the same physical machine but on different JVMs can exchange messages.

 - For a preview you can click [here](https://www.coralblocks.com/index.php/inter-process-communication-with-coralqueue/) for an article about IPC with CoralQueue